-Under penalty of perjury, I declare that I am the authorized officer of (organization), that I have examined this belief, it is true, correct, and complete. to be extended) will provide immigration will supervise its accredited representationations.
-I consent to publication of the subject to public discipline.
-I also attest that the organization (on legal services primarily to low ives, and that the organization will (and the offices or location -income and indigent client conduct regular inspection s to which recognition is nts, that the organization ns of extended offices or Signature of Authorized Officer Date Printed Name of Authorized Officer Title of Authorized Officer Contact Information (Phone Number and d Email Address) Part 12.
-Proof of Service on USC IS District Director(s) Ι, (print name), on behalf of F (organization), mailed or delivered a copy of this Form EOIR-31 and its attachments to th e District Director(s) for U SCIS of DHS (Day/Month/Year) at the follow ing location(s): Number and Street City State Zip Code (2) Number and Street City State Zip Code Number and Street City State Zip Code Signature
+Under penalty of perjury, I declare that I am the authorized officer of

+(organization), that I have examined this form, including accompanying attachments, and to the best of my knowledge and belief, it is true, correct, and complete.
+I also attest that the organization (and the offices or locations to which recognition is to be extended) will provide immigration legal services primarily to low-income and indigent clients, that the organization will supervise its accredited representatives, and that the organization will conduct regular inspections of extended offices or locations.
+I consent to publication of the organization's name and findings of misconduct should the organization become subject to public discipline.

+Signature of Authorized Officer Date

+Printed Name of Authorized Officer

+Title of Authorized Officer

+Contact Information (Phone Number r and Email Address)

+Part 12.
+Proof of Service on U SCIS District Director(s)

+I, (print name), on behalf of (organization),

+mailed or delivered a copy of this Fo orm EOIR-31 and its attachments to the Di strict Director(s) for U JSCIS of DHS

+on (Day/Month/Year) at the following location(s):

+(1)

+Number and Street City State Zip Code

+(2)

+(2) City State Zip Code

+(3)

+Number and Street City State Zip Code